loomio/loomio-docs/oric/src/key-concepts-oric.md

 - **Dot vote**: to ask people to express the strength of their preferences, with a constraint—a fixed number of ‘dots’ to allocate–you can put all your dots in one place or spread them out
 - **Ranked choice**: to rank a subset of options—useful for elections when there are many candidates and few seats

 The best way to learn what to use when is to have a go.
-Use your own Loomio group or [create a demo group](https://decisions.oric.gov.au/try).
+Either use your own Loomio group, or create a demo group at [decisions.oric.gov.au/try](https://decisions.oric.gov.au/try).